neilcomber/maze-project/README.md

 # maze-project
-a project to create a playable a maze in the browser
+- a project to create a playable a maze in the browser
+- Just using html, css and javascript